-For years, Paul Pierce was the face of the Boston Celtics.
-He was the consistent presence tasked with bringing one of the National Basketball Association’s greatest franchises back to prominence in the late 90s and early 2000s.
-It was a big weight to place on a young player’s shoulders.
+Growing up, Paul Pierce was the only Boston Celtics player worth knowing.
+He was the consistent presence tasked with bringing one of the National Basketball Association's greatest franchises back to prominence in the late 90s and early 2000s.
+It was a big weight to place on a young player's shoulders.

 Pierce's long, decorated career helped him make a lot of money over the years, too.

 Paul Anthony Pierce was born on October 13, 1977, in Oakland, California.
 He moved to Inglewood, California when he was young and attended Inglewood High School.
 Similar to how Michael Jordan was cut from his high school team, Pierce didn't make Inglewood's varsity team as a freshman or sophomore.

 He put in work on and blossomed into a star as a junior.
 By the time he was a senior, he was one of the best high school players in the country and earned a spot at the 1995 McDonald's All-American game alongside Garnett, Vince Carter and Stephon Marbury.
 He committed to play college basketball at the University of Kansas, where he had an excellent career.

 - Big Eight Co-Freshman of the Year (1996)